Back to all guides

 When one short record works, make bullet notes read like a page.

-If one quick start gets you moving, the next step is rapid logging: open circles, dashes, dots, signifiers, spacing, and one highlight that turn short notes into a finished spread.
+If one quick start gets you moving, the next step is rapid logging: event circles, note dashes, task dots, signifiers, spacing, and one chosen emphasis that turn short notes into a finished spread.

 Continue reading